edent/SuperTinyIcons/images/reference/index.md

 A visual guide to check if the Super Tiny Icons match the shape and colour of organisation's official SVG logo.
 Where possible this links to the organisation's brand guidelines page.
+Avoid using GIFs, as they ignore the `width` attribute on GitHub.

 Super Tiny SVG | Official Logo | Source
 ---------------|---------------|-------